100Automations/GHA-add-issue-to-project/README.md

-# Miniature Octo Sniffle action
+# GHA Add Issue to Project

 Often times, when an issue is created, it should move into the project board, where it can be organized.
 If an issue is not moved into the project board, or worse, moved into the wrong project board or wrong column, development and work on a project is stalled.
 By automatically placing newly created issues into an appropriate place, errors are lessened, and project workflow can be focused less on organizing the project, and more on delivering a product.